 Faith Leaders’ Statement

-As part of the 2009 Inter Faith Week, the Archbishop of Canterbury hosted an event on 16 November attended by Faith Community Leaders.
+As part of the inaugural Inter Faith Week in 2009, the then Archbishop of Canterbury, Dr Rowan Williams, hosted an event attended by Faith Community Leaders.
 At the event, participants signed a statement acknowledging the value of, and representing their commitment to inter faith work.
 The full text of the statement can be found below.

 “We believe that good inter faith relations are a vital part of a harmonious, just and respectful society.

 We pledge today, to deepen our work to increase understanding about and between our faiths and to strengthen our cooperation on social issues.

 We renew our commitment to developing effective and long term ways of dialogue and mutual learning.
 We shall continue to seek to understand the patterns of engagement of our faith communities – through history and today; to affirm the positive aspects of these patterns; and to heal wounds of misunderstanding where these are found.

 While our great religious traditions are distinct in belief and practice, there is much that unites us.
 We will draw on fundamental values held in common and on the wisdom of our respective faith traditions to continue to work – as individual communities together – for the wellbeing of our society, our wider global community and the planet that is our home.

 Alongside all of good will, we will work to tackle with renewed determination the challenges of poverty, ignorance, injustice, crime and violence, and social fragmentation and to help shape a society where all feel at home; all are valued and justly treated; and all have a chance to thrive.”